Speech Disorders & Language Disorders in Children Explained

 In this article Speech Therapist Mary Pat O’Malley explains the different speech and language problems that you may encounter with your children, and gives advice on how you can help your child with speech therapy.

 What is the difference between speech and language?

 Before I get into the different kinds of Speech Disorders and Language Disorders, let’s refresh the difference between speech and language.

 What is speech: When I say speech, I’m talking about pronunciation- how your child says their words.
 (Speech can also include how their voice sounds and stuttering but I’m not including them here today)

 What is language: When I talk about language, I’m talking about what their first words are, their sentences, their grammar, and vocabulary.

 A speech problem and a language problem are not the same thing.

-Now of course your child can have both a speech and a language disorder at the same time but to keep things clear, I’m going to focus on one at a time.
+It is possible for children to have both a speech and a language disorder at the same time but to keep things clear, I will focus on one at a time.

 It’s also important to remember that speaking two languages or more doesn’t cause any of these speech and language problems or make them worse.